t0kenz/DAT255/Documents/socialcontract.md

   15-17 (purpose: weekly reflections)
 Thursday 9-11 (purpose: change scrum board and get ready for the new sprint)

+The standardized meeting agendas can be found i a map on GitHub

+A good team member should be in time.
+If the member is late three times “fika” has to be offered at the next meeting.
+A member should notify the group if they know that they will be late.
+“Akademisk kvart” is in effect.
+Sent = 5 min + självförvållat
+Fika = Kaffe/person

 #### Coding
 All committed code should be commented and should be good enough that another member can edit it.